altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "A::You trust his plans?"
 ~Martha waited, her eyes were on the Navigator, his face.~ "M::Where's this one go to?"
-"G::Someplace dangerous, then dying mind of the first host of Al-tok - this time around."
+"G::Someplace dangerous, the dying mind of the first host of Al-tok - this time around."
 "M::This time around?"
 "A::Those monks in Italy, Kent here.
 They all had contact with this entity."